 By 1891, James had moved his family to the leafy suburb of Davenport.
 The 1891 census shows James, Elizabeth, Catherine, Lavington, Florence and servant Olive Wootton at 'Holly House', a now-lost house on Bramhall Lane which we guess they were renting during the construction of their new permanent home on The Crescent.
 Catherine Grantham Shepherd married artist Frederick Davenport Bates: their story continues in another feature.

-By 1911, major changes had occurred in the family.
+By 1911, more major changes had occurred in the family.
 James had died in 1905, and Lavington, who took over as Managing Director, had married and moved into his own house, 'Saxonholme' in nearby Davenport Park.
-Elizabeth must have decided that a smaller house was in order, and she moved with the remaining family into a semi-detached house, No. 22 The Crescent, across the road, which she appears to again named 'Shird Fold' which must have been confusing, as the gatepost of the original large house retains the name up to the present.
+Elizabeth must have decided that a smaller house was in order, and she moved with the remaining family into a semi-detached house, No. 22 The Crescent, across the road, which she appears to have again named 'Shird Fold', although the gatepost of the original large house retains the name up to the present day.

 Elizabeth Shepherd died on 11 May 1919 at 22 The Crescent, aged 84, and is buried at Dean Row Unitarian Chapel near Wilmslow.